Flag Café (1989.11.18)

-My Granny Drowned In A Fountain Of Lourdes
+- My Granny Drowned In A Fountain At Lourdes

 - Very first concert ever!!!

-- The band played under the name The Cranberry Saw Us, the very first name of The Cranberries.
+- The band played under the name The Cranbery Saw Us, the very first name of The Cranberries.

-- The band performed as a five piece that day: Niall Quinn on vocals, Noel Hogan on guitar, Mike Hogan on bass, Fergal Lawler on drums and a school friend of Niall Quinn on keyboard, his name is unknown (any help, someone?).
+- The band performed as a five piece that day: Niall Quinn on vocals, Noel Hogan on guitar, Mike Hogan on bass, Fergal Lawler on drums and a school friend of Niall Quinn on keyboard, his name is unknown (Jim?).

 - The concert was scheduled in the afternoon/early evening (5:15pm) and admission was free.

-- Let’s note the mistake (both on flyer and demo tape) on the word “Cranberry” written with one ‘R’ unstead of two!
+- Notice the word Cranbery with one ‘R’ both on flyer and demo tape!
 The band playing that day was named “The Cranbery Saw Us” with one ‘R’.